-Unbilled receivable balances are the result of revenue accrued for services that exceed \$5,000 each, but not yet billed as of year-end.
+Unbilled receivables balances are the result of revenue accrued for services that exceed \$5,000 each, but not yet billed as of year-end.
 This accrual activity occurs primarily at year-end when services provided in the current fiscal year period might not get processed through the billing system for up to sixty days into the next fiscal year.

 e.
-Inventory
+Inventories

-LAX's inventory consists primarily of general custodial supplies and is recorded at cost on a first-in, first-out basis.
+LAX's inventories consist primarily of general custodial supplies and are recorded at cost on a first-in, first-out basis.